MiroKaku/libwsk/README.md

 ### Windows 10 or higher

 Right click on the project, select "Manage NuGet Packages".
-Search for `Musa.Veil`, choose the version that suits you, and then click "Install".
+Search for `Musa.libwsk`, choose the version that suits you, and then click "Install".

 ### Windows 7